 The finished drawing.

-Whether you download and use the reference image or set up your own study, just take it a step at a time, look out for the soft transitions and I hope you get some fantastic results!
+Whether you download and use the reference image or set up your study, take it a step at a time, look out for the soft transitions, and I hope you get some fantastic results!

 Next time we’ll be back in the studio where we’ll develop this apple study into a simple contemporary painting.